 We all worry about what will happen to our family and friends when we pass on to eternal life.
 We want to ensure our loved ones are cared for here on earth after we are gone.
 However, many people find thinking about estate plans to be an unpleasant or daunting endeavor.
 We hope the information we have available will ease the process and be a source of comfort to both you and your loved ones by allowing you to make certain your legacy will continue.

 Please Note: The friars are unable to issue gift annuities to residents of certain states because of state registration requirements.

 As soon as a gift is received and matched to a donor, the Mission Advancement Office sends an acknowledgment letter stating the nature of the gift, the gift valuation date, and the gift valuation amount and a clarification statement indicating no goods or services were exchanged for the gift.

-Please note: The Province of Our Lady of Consolation, is a tax exempt 501(c) organization (EIN # 35-6019627) and does not provide tax, legal, or financial advice.
+The Province of Our Lady of Consolation, is a tax exempt 501(c) organization (EIN # 35-6019627) and Its members and employees do not provide tax, legal, or financial advice.
 Any document or information shared by our staff is intended to be educational.
-We strongly encourage donors to seek counsel from their own legal and financial advisors.
+We strongly encourage donors to seek counsel with tax expertise from their own legal and financial advisors.